Analogue circuit de-bouncing06 June 2021

 The 1.32mS calculated above is significantly different from the 1mS approximation of one time-constant, and the voltage drop of the diode means that supply voltage does not cancel out as a factor.

 Debounced outputThe trace below shows a typical push-button input (blue) and the resulting debounced output (yellow).
-Note that input is on 5vper division and is active-low whereas the output is 2v per division and is active-high.
+Note that input is 5v per division and is active-low whereas the output is 2v per division and is active-high.
 From testing I did not see any traces where the bouncing went being the rising edge of the output, but this may not be the case with other makes of buttons.
 In addition to debouncing a side-benefit is the output always being high or low as opposed to high or floating from using a push-switch directly.